saikat-says-cool/judgi/MVP_NEXT_STEPS.md

 ---

-**All Minimum Viable Product (MVP) features and optimizations have been successfully implemented.** The application is now fully functional according to the MVP specification.
+**Current Status:** The JudgiAI Minimum Viable Product (MVP) is now fully implemented.
+This includes all core UI, chat infrastructure, comprehensive AI integration with LongCat and Langsearch (featuring research modes, API key rotation, and detailed latency feedback), the full Copilot Canvas with rich text editing and AI-assisted drafting actions, user profile management, performance optimizations, accessibility enhancements, robust error handling, code maintainability refactoring, and AI awareness of the current date and time.

 ---